 [This is the landing page.
 To access content, please use the navigation bar above]

 Kane X. Faucher is an award-winning assistant professor and novelist who teaches courses in media, social networking, and propaganda at Western University.
 He has published several academic and general interest articles, fiction, poems, book reviews, and novels.
-He is an editorial board member of Reconstruction: Studies in Contemporary Culture, Contention: The Multidisciplinary Journal of Social Protest, and co-editor of Semiotic Review (formerly The Semiotic Review of Books).
-He has also worked on two municipal strategic plans as a team member consultant of Irwin & Associates (Middlesex County, Grey Highlands cultural prosperity plan).
-He is also currently on his second term of being a member-at-large on the Board of Directors for the University of Western Ontario Faculty Association, co-Chair of the Committee for Contract Faculty, member of the Collective Bargaining Committee, inaugural Chair (2012-13) of the Limited Duties Affairs Committee.
-In addition, he is also a staff book reviewer for Western News, a member of the London-West NDP, a pending member of Ethics Practitioners' Association of Canada [EPAC], and a proud member of the Royal Canadian Legion, Br.
-533.
+He is an editorial board member of two journals, and co-editor of a third.
+He also works for two consultancy firms with a specialty in municipal strategic planning.
+Kane is also an active member of the University of Western Ontario Faculty Association.
+In addition, he is also a staff book reviewer for Western News, a proud member of the Royal Canadian Legion, Br.
+533, and a member of A.F. & A.M.

-His current research enterprise involves measuring aggression on SNSs and comment culture, digital discontent, semiotics of the web, network neoliberalization, metastasis/metastability of information, digital literacy, crowdfunding, the economics of gaming, and the Codex Seraphinianus.
+His current research enterprise involves measuring aggression on SNSs and comment culture, digital discontent, a Debordian reading of social media, network neoliberalization, metastasis/metastability of information, political economy of data and information, crowdfunding, the economics of gaming, and the Codex Seraphinianus.
 His expertise is most notably in critical theory, post-Marxism, and poststructuralism.
 His most recent novels are the trilogy The Infinite Library (2011), The Infinite Atrocity (2012), The Infinite Grey (2013), and ZOMG!: A Social Media Novel (2012).
 Faucher's most recent academic book (Metastasis and Metastability: A Deleuzian Approach to Information, Rotterdam: Sense Publishers) is now available.

 Faucher's second book is being written on "datapolitik" which will attempt to shift the ground away from class division to one of data-based division, making extensive use of Debord to explain how the accumulation of data defines social relations.
 In addition, he is currently preparing a book on in-game currencies and gamification of the real, as well as co-editing a volume on Deleuze and Guattari on Capitalism.
 His academic practice is genuinely interdisciplinary in both the scope and approach of his works.